So, how do you make it easy for people to send you referrals?

 Once you get specific, you can start communicating this to your referral sources.
 At a minimum, you want to make sure you and they are clear on:

 - Who you help (e.g., Shopify store owners doing 7-figures in revenue selling pet supply products!)

 - How you help/what problems you solve (e.g., help you outrank your competitors and get found in Google by people who need your products, content, and resources)

-If all you do is take a few hours to get specific on who you want as a referral and then take the time to tell a dozen or two dozen people in your network about who to referrer to you, you’ll start to get more referrals.
+If all you do is take a few hours to get specific on who you want as a referral and then tell a dozen or two dozen people in your network about who to refer your way, you’ll start to get more referrals.

-You can read more about Referral Systems right here: kaidavis.com/products/referral-systems/
+Read more about everything that’s included with Referral Systems right here: kaidavis.com/products/referral-systems/